ludocode/msgpack-tools/README.md

     ./configure && make && sudo make install

-If you are building from the repository, you will need to fetch the dependencies and generate the man pages.
+If you are building from a clone of the repository, you will need to fetch the dependencies and generate the man pages.
 These are done with the scripts under `tools/fetch.sh` and `tools/man.sh`. [md2man](https://github.com/sunaku/md2man) is required to generate the man pages.

 ## Differences between MessagePack and JSON